 As the end of June approached, I contemplated taking on another term of Project 333 but ultimately decided to do something a bit different.
 A member of the Project 333 Facebook group wrote that instead of selecting her 33 items at the beginning of the challenge, she instead selected her garments each day and tracked them as she went along.
 Intrigued by this concept, I decided to do the same, at least for the month of July.

 Each day when I got dressed, I simply wore what I felt like wearing and wrote everything down on a piece of paper.
 I allowed myself to select from my April through June Project 333 capsule, as well as from the other garments I had stored while doing the challenge.
 New garments were only added back to my closet after they were worn.
-Thus, I avoided the packed closet which overwhelmed me in the months before starting Project 333.
+Thus, I avoided the packed closet that overwhelmed me in the months before starting Project 333.

 July 2013 – By the Numbers